 Frasier Hickland

-A finalist in the Kathleen Ferrier Awards, other competition successes include winning the John Kerr Award for English Song, the Brooks-van der Pump English Song Competition, and the Blackwater Valley Opera Festival Bursary Award.
-As a répétiteur he has collaborated with Northern Ireland Opera, Opera Holland Park, Wexford Festival Opera, Festival della Valle d’Itria, Blackwater Valley Opera Festival and Opera Collective Ireland on works including Handel’s Giulio Cesare, Verdi’s La Traviata/Macbeth, Leoncavallo’s Pagliacci, Puccini’s La Bohème/Tosca/Edgar, Britten’s A Midsummer Night’s Dream/Owen Wingrave and Tchaikovsky’s Eugene Onégin.
-He debuted as music director for Philip Glass’ The Juniper Tree in the Grand Opera House, Belfast to great acclaim (“Looks as delicious as it sounds” – The Stage, Four Stars).
+A finalist in the Kathleen Ferrier Awards, other competition successes include winning the Danone Young Outstanding Artist Award at Wexford Festival Opera, the John Kerr Award for English Song, the Brooks-van der Pump English Song Competition, and the Blackwater Valley Opera Festival Bursary Award.
+As a répétiteur he has collaborated with Northern Ireland Opera, Irish National Opera, Opera Holland Park, Wexford Festival Opera, Teatro Verdi di Pisa, Festival della Valle d’Itria, Blackwater Valley Opera Festival and Opera Collective Ireland on works including Handel’s Giulio Cesare, Verdi’s La traviata/Macbeth, Leoncavallo’s Pagliacci, Puccini’s La bohème/Tosca, Mozart’s Don Giovanni, Tchaikovsky’s Eugene Onégin, Britten’s A Midsummer Night’s Dream/The Turn of the Screw, Jonathan Dove’s The Walk from the Garden and Vaughan Williams’ A Sea Symphony.
+Upcoming engagements include Bizet’s Carmen with NI Opera and Caruso’s The First Festival with Wexford Festival Opera.